 On the other hand, controlling conduct is generally defined (albeit not in a Supreme Court judgment) as 'conduct which imposes restrictions on another enterprise's decision-making concerning their business activities, and so causes them to comply with one's own wishes'.

-While a company that creates market power is essentially free to raise prices, discriminatory price raises, etc., of a kind that prevent competitors from entering the market may be caught by the regulations on private monopolisation.
+While a company that creates market power is essentially free to raise prices, if these price rises prevent competitors from entering the market, the company may be violating the regulations on private monopolisation.

 ii Relationship between private monopolisation and unfair business practices

 It might be difficult for readers in countries that do not have a system of dual regulations to understand the relationship between private monopolisation and unfair business practices.
-While the enactment of regulations on unfair business practices was (as previously mentioned) influenced by the US Federal Trade Commission Act,17 the AMA is distinct from this Act in that it has provisions on a diverse range of different types of conduct, such as:
+While the enactment of regulations on unfair business practices was influenced by the US Federal Trade Commission Act,18 the AMA is distinct from this Act in that it has provisions on a diverse range of different types of conduct, such as:

-Except for RPM, the conducts above are dually regulated in the AMA and JFTC General Designations (GD), with slight differences between the regulations.23 The main types of conduct, dealt with only in the GD and often applied by the JFTC, are as follows:
+Except for RPM, the above types of conduct are dually regulated in the AMA and the JFTC GD, with slight differences between the regulations.24 The main types of conduct, dealt with only in the GD and often applied by the JFTC, are as follows:

 The major difference from private monopolisation is in the extent to which there is an anticompetitive effect on the market, and for private monopolisation to be realised, there must be a 'substantial restraint of competition' in the 'relevant market'.